DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.8.0.md

 ### Moving Towards Enemies while Attacking is Input-Based
 - Before, the player would move towards enemies automatically when attacking them.
-- However, I have changed it so that the player has to be holding down the movement input in the direction of the enemy in order to move towards them while attacking.
+- Now, I changed it so that the player has to be holding down the movement input in the direction of the enemy in order to move towards them while attacking.
 - So, if you're attacking and not holding down any movement input, the player will pretty much stay in place while attacking.
 - This should give the player more control over their movement while attacking.